-There are various methods for the procurement of goods and services, however, the adequate method may depend on your organization, the activities you will be carrying out as Subrecipient and the amount and types of goods or services to be obtained.
-You can find guidance on the available methods of procurement on the LMS Core Curriculum Procurement 102: Overview of Procurement Processes for Subrecipients Procurement Processes based on 2 C.F.R. § 200.318 - 200.327.
+There are various methods for the procurement of goods and services.
+However, the adequate method may depend on your organization, the activities you will be carrying out as Subrecipient, and the amount and types of goods or services to be obtained.
+You can find guidance on the available methods of procurement on the LMS Core Procurement Processes based on 2 C.F.R. §§ 200.318 - 200.327.
 The PRDOH Procurement Division is available to provide specific technical assistance or guidance on procurement processes.